markjnkim/es_mod/01-html/content/step-2-header-footer.md

 We'll actually be going with the third one, here's why:

-- Currently our HTML file is small, but what does it look like when it gets larger and there's also style definitions?
-The file will be impossible to read and get very messy looking.
+- Currently our HTML file is small, but what will it look like when it gets larger and there's also style definitions?
+The file will become impossible to read and get very messy looking.

-- It gives us the ability to select multiple HTML elements at once and apply the same styles, allowing us to effectively write less code.
+- Having an external CSS file gives us the flexibility to select multiple HTML elements at once and apply the same styles, allowing us to effectively write less code.
 Less code to write = less code to maintain.
 (This is a very important concept in all programming)

 - We can share styles across multiple HTML files since it's in a third-party file as opposed to directly coupled to the single HTML document.